 You do not have to have a bank account to claim Universal Credit – but it makes it easier.

-If you already have a Post Office Card Account then you can have your Universal Credit paid into that instead.
+If you already have a Post Office Card Account then you can have your Universal Credit paid into that account.
 Your adviser at the Jobcentre (called your Work Coach) may encourage you to open a bank account or credit union account instead.
-This is because the government would prefer you to have your Universal Credit payment paid into a bank account and there could be advantages to you to do this.
+This is because the government would prefer you to have your Universal Credit paid into a bank account and there could be advantages to you too.

 If you are unable to open a bank account and don’t have a Post Office Card Account, then you may be able to use the Payment Exception Service – see below.